Pirates Q&A: Leyland rehashes the journey to enshrinement

 This browser does not support the video element.

 When you became manager of the Pirates in 1986, you inherited a team that lost 104 games the previous season.
-But your second Pittsburgh squad came within two games of the .500 mark in 1988, and two years later, you guided the team to three straight National League East titles.
+But your second Pittsburgh squad came within two games of the .500 mark in 1987, and three years later, you guided the team to three straight National League East titles.
 Were you surprised that the Pirates were able to become that good so quickly under your direction?

 Leyland: The Pirates weren’t good when I went there in 1986; there’s no question about that.
 However, we did have Johnny Ray, Tony Peña, Rick Rhoden, Rick Reuschel and Donnie Robinson.
 We did have some trade chips, and Syd Thrift did an absolutely wonderful job of making trades and bringing back talented players like Doug Drabek, Andy Van Slyke, Jim Gott and others.
 Tony Peña was a terrific player and maybe the popular Pirate at the time, but when we traded him to St. Louis (on April 1, 1987) for Van Slyke, Mike LaValliere and Mike Dunne, it was one of the best things that happened to the organization in those days.
 That helped get us on our way to the three straight playoff appearances.